okmich/designpatterns/readme.md

 # designpatterns
-Reinforcing Design Patterns with Stories written in java code
+Reinforcing Design Patterns with Story lines with the application in java code